 - foam building blocks

-- foaming shaving cream (as opposed to gel) – canned whipped topping or foaming bath paints could also be used
+- foaming shaving cream (not gel) – canned whipped topping or foaming bath paints could also be used

 - small bowls